 She was born in Manila and grew up along the West Coast of the U.S. Valdez earned a BA in History of Art from the University of California, Berkeley and an MA in Curatorial Practice from the California College of the Arts.

-Cariño's visit is organized in partnership with ICI, with financial support provided by The FUNd at the Albuquerque Community Foundation.
+Cariño's visit is organized in partnership with ICI, with financial support provided by The Fulcrum Fund and The FUNd at the Albuquerque Community Foundation.

 Curator, SCAD Museum of Art, Savannah College of Art and Design, Savannah, GA